swimtech20/pineapple/readme.md

 and usable code using Angular in a timely manner.
 Candidates will receive feedback on their coding style, substance, and completeness following the exercise.

+_We've included all of the Angular Material framework in the project for your ease.
+Feel free to use it at your discretion._

 ## Preparation

 - [ ] Make sure you have [Node](https://nodejs.org/en/download) installed on your